 Cycle tourism is a good way to discover the world through a unique means of transport: the bicycle!
 The cycle tourism routes are extremely varied, which means that everyone can enjoy this leisure activity!
-Here are some examples of itineraries to make you travel by bike.
+Here are some examples of itineraries to travel you travel by bike.

 From Geneva, the ViaRhona joins the Mediterranean Sea at Port-Saint-Louis-du-Rhône in Séte.
-With a total length of 815 km, this route is car free and fully dedicated to cyclists over 575 km.
+With a total length of 815 km, this route is car free and fully dedicated for cyclists over 575 km.
 The rest of the route is on roads shared with motorists but with low traffic, which allows you to drive in complete serenity.
 The viaRhôna is a great opportunity to discover the richness of the Rhone Valley.
 Take the time to swim as you approach Bourget Lake or simply in the Rhône.
 Gourmet stops are also possible throughout the route, including the nougat from Montélimar, the fruits of the Rhône Valley and the chestnuts from Ardèche.

 2.The Great Divide, Mountain Bike (USA)

 This mountain track from Banff, Alberta in Canada to the Mexican border is known to be the longest in the world.
-With a distance of more than 4,000 km and a peak at an altitude of 3,631m, this trail will satisfy the most fans of sensations.
+With a distance of more than 4,000 km and a peak at an altitude of 3,631m, this trail will satisfy the biggest fans of sensations.
 However, this itinerary requires a great deal of physical and logistical preparation.
 It is important to take the meteorological factors into account, as cold and snow are often present on the course.

-3.The Carretera Austral (Chili)
+3.The Carretera Austral (Chile)

 4.Route de Shimanami (Japan)

 A rental service is also available to users, so it is possible to rent a conventional or electrically assisted bicycle to make the trip.
 A parallel boat or car trip is also available, which leaves the choice of whether or not to make the round trip.
-Between crossing fishing villages, small ports, salt pans, weather… the landscapes are very varied and offer a beautiful panorama of the tranquillity of Japanese rural areas.
+Between crossing fishing villages, small ports, and salt pans, weather… the landscapes are very varied and offer a beautiful panorama of the tranquility of Japanese rural areas.

 5.The Pamir Highway (Tadjikistan)

 The cycle path on the Pamir Highway is an old market road that will satisfy cyclists eager for solitary expeditions.
-In a mountainous and rather desert universe, this road of about 1300km with peaks sometimes reaching 4600 meters of altitude is mostly a dirt and rocky track.
+In a mountainous and rather desert area, this road of about 1300km with peaks sometimes reaching 4600 meters of altitude is mostly a dirt and rocky track.
 Meeting this sporting and personal challenge requires a great deal of preparation.

 All along the way the landscapes will be breathtaking and the encounters sometimes surprising!
 Indeed, marmots, eagles and yaks are the only inhabitants of these territories!